sarim-bit/datakit-smallholder-farmers-fall-2025/Challenge 5_ Financial Inclusion/Precious Enahoro/README.md

 2. **Action 2**: How to use these insights
 3. **Action 3**: What additional data or resources would help

+## Methodology
+### Data Source
+- Producers Direct English Dataset

+### Approach
+1. **Step 1**: Data loading and initial exploration
+2. **Step 2**: Data cleaning and preprocessing
+   Data was deduplicated to remove multiple responses to a particular question, since the analysis focused only on questions.
+This reduced the final dataset to ~3M rows.
+4. **Step 3**: Analysis techniques applied
+5. **Step 4**: Visualization and interpretation
+Exploratory analysis and visualizations were obtained from Tableau [Tableau Packaged Workbook Uploaded]

+### Tools and Technologies
+- **Programming Language**: SQL
+- **GenAI Tools Used**: ChatGPT
+- **Other Tools**: Tableau, Excel.

+## Use of Generative AI
+### AI-Assisted vs. Human-Created
+- **AI-Assisted**:
+    - Generating SQL CASE WHEN blocks and regex patterns.
+    - Debugging SQL/regex errors and restructuring complex logic.
+    - Creating aggregation query templates and cleaning functions.
+    - Providing statistical test outputs and helping phrase insight summaries.
+    - Exploratory thought partner on financial taxonomy and figuring out edge cases.

+- **Human-Created**
+    - Designed the financial taxonomy and defined all category logic.
+    - Cleaned, prepared, and deduplicated the raw farmer-question dataset.
+    - Built and validated the final classification rules.
+    - Created aggregated tables, trends, and chi-square analyses.
+    - Interpreted patterns (seasonality, country differences, product-level insights).
+    - Designed Tableau visuals and wrote the final analytical narrative.
+    * All AI-generated SQL code and initial insight summaries were reviewed and tested for accuracy.*

 ## Files in This Contribution

 ```